Skip to main content

 type BuildContext

-BuildContext provides access to the element tree during build.
+BuildContext provides access to the widget tree during the build phase.

 type BuildContext interface {